adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `sfntedit`

-This allows you to cut and past the entire binary block of a font table from one font to another.
+This allows you to cut and paste the entire binary block of a font table from one font to another.
 You do this by first using it on a source font with the `-x` option to copy a table from the source font to a separate file, and then using it with the `-a` option to add that table to a target font.
 It can also be used to simply delete a table, and to fix the font table checksums.

 ### `stemhist`/`psstemhist`